bseltz-cohesity/scripts/python/restoreFiles/README.md

 ## Parameters

-* -v, --vip: DNS or IP of the Cohesity cluster to connect to
+* -v, --vip: (optional) DNS or IP of the Cohesity cluster to connect to (defaults to helios.cohesity.com)
-* -u, --username: username to authenticate to Cohesity cluster
+* -u, --username: (optional) username to authenticate to Cohesity cluster (defaults to 'helios')
 * -d, --domain: (optional) domain of username, defaults to local
+* -i, --useApiKey: (optional) use API key for authentication
+* -pwd, --password: (optional) password or API key (will prompt or use stored password if omitted)
+* -c, --clustername: (optional) Helios connected cluster to connect to (when connected to Helios)
 * -s, --sourceserver: name of source server (repeat for multiple)
 * -t, --targetserver: (optional) name of target server (defaults to source server [0])
 * -n, --filename: (optional) path of file to recover (repeat parameter for multiple files)